Last updated on June 16th, 2023

 Sellers shouldn’t engage in forced and underaged labor practices, nor should they exhibit discriminatory behavior towards any individual.
-They should also maintain a safe working environment for workers/employees.
+They should also maintain a safe working environment for workers and employees.

-When sellers commit a violation, Walmart initially sends sellers a warning before giving a suspension.
-Then, they’ll state the grounds for their warning and provide extra recommendations or requirements, giving sellers a chance to improve.
+When sellers commit a violation, Walmart initially sends them a warning before giving a suspension.
+They’ll state the grounds for their warning and provide extra recommendations or requirements, giving sellers a chance to improve.

-Walmart’s suspension process is just as meticulous as their seller application process.
-First, a team of experts will monitor seller performances through Walmart Partner Performance Review.
-Then, after thorough deliberations, they’ll communicate their decision to sellers as soon as possible.
+A suspended Walmart seller account goes through a meticulous process, just like the seller application process.
+First, a team of experts will monitor seller performances through the Walmart Partner Performance Review.
+Then, after thorough deliberations, they’ll communicate their decision to the seller as soon as possible.

 When they suspend a seller, they’ll send them a notice and the earliest date for an account reinstatement appeal.
 We’ll explain that process in the next section.

-Yes, a Walmart suspension appeal is possible.
-However, do note that this is only applicable to sellers that haven’t violated their Trust and Safety Standards.
-Reinstate your account by following these steps:
+An appeal after a Walmart seller account suspension is possible.
+However, note that this is only applicable to sellers that haven’t violated their Trust and Safety Standards.
+Reinstate your account by following these steps.

-Pinpoint the areas that contributed to your violation/infraction.
+Pinpoint the areas that contributed to your suspended Walmart seller account.
 You can consult an expert for this step since there are areas that may be difficult to analyze.
 Don’t forget to document your analysis—you’ll need it for the next step.